EdgeNet-project/hardware/README.md

 Our current boot procedure is as follows:
 1. petitboot loads the [`boot/odroid-n2.sh`](/boot/odroid-n2.sh) script from GitHub.
 2. The script fetch a minimal Ubuntu image and write it to the eMMC.
-3. The script downloads the EdgeNet bootstrap script from the [node][node] repository and set it to run on boot.
-4. petitboot boots from the eMMC.
+3. petitboot boots from the eMMC.

 This procedure is currently repeated on every boot.